tatiananantes/skills-workshops/how_the_web_works/process_modelling/COACH_INSTRUCTIONS.md

 * Ask what the components of a GET request are.
 Ask what the components of a POST request are.

-* Ask about the advantanges and disadvantages of the ways the students chose to model the request/response process.
+* Ask about the advantages and disadvantages of the ways the students chose to model the request/response process.

 <!-- BEGIN GENERATED SECTION DO NOT EDIT -->